 Because of many things, Olmsted Falls is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Olmsted Falls really has some of the features that families look for when choosing a good community to raise children.
 Is Olmsted Falls perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 The population of Olmsted Falls is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.10% of adults in Olmsted Falls have a bachelor's degree or even advanced degree.

 The per capita income in Olmsted Falls in 2010 was $36,783, which is wealthy relative to Ohio and the nation.
 This equates to an annual income of $147,132 for a family of four.

 The people who call Olmsted Falls home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Olmsted Falls residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Olmsted Falls include Irish, Italian, Polish, and English.

 The most common language spoken in Olmsted Falls is English.
-Other important languages spoken here include Arabic and Hungarian.
+Other important languages spoken here include Arabic and Spanish.